 3. Anxiety and Blood Sugar

-- The reality: the brain thinks it is starving.
-It releases adrenaline to push glucose up.
-The person feels anxious.
-They are not "weak."
-They are hypoglycemic.
-Better food choices and protein at the start of meals can fix this within days.
+- The reality: the brain thinks it is starving, so it releases adrenaline to push glucose up.
+That surge is what the person feels as anxiety.
+The underlying problem is hypoglycemia, a physical drop in blood sugar that better food choices and protein at the start of meals can fix within days.

 The Five Inputs That Stabilize the Brain